- The SOMM alliance designates a new Executive Board for internal coordination across the strategic axes of action

 -Delegate for Institutional Relations:

-Prof. Vega, a mathematician specialised on partial differential equations, is the current Scientific Director at BCAM.
+Luis Vega is and a mathematician and full Professor of the University of the Basque Country, specialised on the study of partial differential equations.
+He was the Scientific Director at BCAM (2013-2019) and is now is the current Severo Ochoa Scientific Director at the institution.
 His research addresses mainly the interaction and interconnection between partial differential equations and Fourier analysis.
-More recently Vega directed his interests towards the principles of uncertainty and the lower limits to find solutions towards linear and non-linear dispersive equations.
+More recently, Vega directed his interests towards the principles of uncertainty and the lower limits to find solutions towards linear and non-linear dispersive equations.
 Vega was awarded the Premio Euskadi de Investigación in 2012, and the Blaise Pascal Medal in 2015.

 In his new position at the Executive Board, Vega will address aspects connected to institutional relations of SOMMa with Spanish autonomous communities, embassies, foundations, technology platforms, business associations as well as any relevant international contacts.